BuddyForms/BuddyForms-Custom-Login/readme.txt

 #Select public Accessible Post Types

-##Login Pagshorte
+##Overwrite the default WordPress Login
-Select the page you want to use for the global Login.
+Select the page you want to use for the global Login and define how to display the Login
-#Display Login Form?
  a) overwrite the page content
  b) Above the content
  c) Under the content

 #Use the Login Block
-Its Gutenberg ready and can be used in any Gutenberg Editor as Login Block
+Its Gutenberg ready and can be used in any Gutenberg Editor as Login Block.
+Create Custom Logins with a Block

 #Use the Shortcodes everywhere

-You can use the shortcode and all its attributes
+[bf_login_form]

+##Options:
+redirect_url  --> is optional
+After successful login, redirect to the given URL

+##Label options
+title --> is optional | default values: Login label_username --> is optional | default values: Username or Email Address label_password --> is optional | default values: Password label_remember --> is optional | default values: Remember Me
+label_log_in --> is optional | default values: Log In
+Examples

+[bf_login_form redirect_url="/test-shortcodes"]

 ##Display Registration Link?
 Select a registration page to rewrite the registration Link